 Despite our diversity, ISE members share a common concern and a common vision.
 We are concerned by the loss of traditional, local, and indigenous knowledge, and the effects of that loss on biological, cultural, and linguistic diversity.
 We envision harmonious existence between humankind and the natural world for the benefit of future generations, and work toward this vision by promoting dialogue on resources, knowledge, ethics, and research methods across regions, cultures, and worldviews.

 The ISE is governed by a constitution and guided by a voluntary board, committee members, and a council of elders, as described by our organizational structure.
-The ISE’s managing director handles daily administration of the society, and works with board members on fundraising and program development.
+The ISE’s administrative assistant handles daily administration of the society; the managing director works with board members on fundraising and program development.

 The ISE is a non-profit (501(c)3) scientific and educational association registered in the state of Vermont, USA.